DataDog/datadog-agent/comp/README.md

 *Datadog Team*: agent-metrics-logs

-Package compression provides a compression implementation based on the configuration or avalible build tags.
+Package compression provides a compression implementation based on the configuration or available build tags.